GenericMappingTools/GMTjl_doc/geophysics/earthtides/01_earthtides.md

 # Earth tides

-Dis you know that it's not only the ocens that have a tide?
+Did you know that it's not only the oceans that have a tide?
 Yes, the solid Earth has tides as well, and they are not so small as one might imagine.

 ## A global view